MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

         - Navigate to the location on the file system where you would like to create the application
         - Click on the **Open new project...** button, once the project has been created

-    - If you don't have already installed the C# extension for VS Code a pop-up will appear.
+    - If you don't already have the C# extension for VS Code installed, a pop-up will appear.
 Install the extension.

     - Run the application: